 • Support available from an Educational Social Worker to provide both individual and family therapy

 Your child’s progress is continually monitored by the class teacher through on-going observations and assessments.
-This is regularly reviewed and a National Curriculum level given in reading, writing and mathematics.
+This is regularly reviewed and a National Curriculum level given in reading, writing and numeracy.
 Additionally, pupils are set targets by their class teachers in reading, writing and mathematics.
 These targets identify next steps in learning and are regularly reviewed.

 The progress of children in the Foundation Stage is recorded on an individual profile linked to the Early Years’ Curriculum (EYFS).
 Year 2 pupils are assessed using teacher assessment.
 At the end of Year 6, children are required to be formally assessed using Standard Assessment Tests.
 This is something the government requires all schools to do and the results are published nationally.